Health & Safety Protocols

 All students, employees, visitors, and vendors are required to wear masks that cover both their nose and mouth throughout the school day, during before and after school activities, and while in district schools and facilities.

 - Masks will be provided to students, employees, and visitors if they do not have one.
-Acceptable masks include both district-issued and personal masks, including face shields, disposable masks, homemade masks, handkerchiefs, and scarves.
-Bandanas are not allowed.
+Acceptable masks include both district-issued disposable masks and personal, reusable masks.

 - Mask guidelines — including proper mask use and handling — will be communicated to parents, students, and employees, and schools will set aside instructional time to train students.